Skip to content

 Jennifer Burns Bright

-Jennifer Burns Bright serves as the editor of travel content for Travel Oregon’s website and annual visitor guide, as well as other publications in Oregon’s dynamic travel industry.
-She enjoys writing about culinary travel, foraging for mushrooms and other wild foods, teaching about preservation or sustainable seafood, and exploring our beloved state.
+Jennifer Burns Bright serves as the editor of long-form travel content for Travel Oregon’s website and annual visitor guide, as well as other custom publications in Oregon’s dynamic travel industry.
+Based on the Oregon Coast, she holds a Ph.D in English Literature and has been certified as a Master Food Preserver and Master Gardener.
+Her writing specialties include culinary travel, wellness and resorts, as well as general travel in the Pacific Northwest.
+She spends her free time foraging for wild foods, renovating her WWI-era home, and exploring our beloved state.

 Indigenous Flavors Meet Fine Dining